AnimalStudio-Official/Knit2/docs/services.md

 end
 ```

-While memory management is not unique to Knit, it is still an important aspect to consider when making your game.
+While memory management is not unique to Crystal, it is still an important aspect to consider when making your game.
 Even a garbage-collected language like Lua can have memory leaks introduced by the developer.

 ## Client Communication

 Alright, so we can store and add points on the server for a player.
 But who cares?
 Players have no visibility to these points at the moment.
 We need to open a line of communication between our service and the clients (AKA players).
-This functionality is so fundamental to Knit, that it's where the name came from: The need to _knit_ together communication.
+This functionality is so fundamental to Crystal, that it's where the name came from: The need to _Crystal_ together communication.

 This is where we are going to use that `Client` table defined at the beginning.